vividfog/nordpool-predict-fi/README.md

 Examples:

 - **Simple usage**: `python nordpool_predict_fi.py --predict` will train a model and display price predictions for 7 days into the past and 7 days into the future, with no commit back to the database.
 Training happens in-memory and the model file is not saved.
 This should take a minute or two on a modern CPU.
-Even a Raspberry Pi is fine for predictions, if model hyperparameter search is done elsewhere.
+Even a Raspberry Pi is fine for predictions, if hyperparameter search is done elsewhere.

 - **Longer pipeline**: `python nordpool_predict_fi.py --predict --narrate --commit --deploy` will:
   1. Train a new model (in memory) and print evaluation stats,